-Dr Dominiek Coates is a social scientist with a background in sociology and counselling, and expertise in health services research, translational research and implementation science.
+Dr Dominiek Coates is a social scientist and counsellor with expertise in mental health, maternity care, health services research, translational research and implementation science.
 She is passionate about improving care for vulnerable populations.

 Dominiek provides strategic direction in terms of the management of the CAG and plays a key function in building research capacity in clinicians and students.
 Her research focuses on bridging the gap between research evidence and health care practice through implementation science, and she has a particular interest in in the experience of care of vulnerable populations, such as people with mental illness or minority groups such as migrants or refugees.